 CastawayTip: If you are a budget traveler, this is not a place for you.
 Keep going on the Santa Catarina Street, and you’ll find a ton of other wonderful little cafes with lower prices.

-2 Days in Porto – Day Two – Embracing the City Spirit
+Two Days in Porto – Day 2 – Embracing the City Spirit

 Our second day in the city will be centered less around Harry Potter and more around the local atmosphere.
 We would try to capture the soul of Porto.